sohelkureshi/Online-Quiz-Application/README.md

 **7. Single Quiz Session:**
 Users can take one quiz at a time.
 There's no quiz history or user profile.
 For a production application, implementing user accounts would enable tracking progress over multiple attempts.

-#### Assumptions

-**1. Free Tier Limitations:**
-The Render free tier causes the backend to spin down after 15 minutes of inactivity, resulting in a 30-second cold start on the first request.
-This is acceptable for a demonstration project but would require a paid tier for production use.

-**2. Enhanced User Experience Features:**
-I implemented skip and clear answer functionality to improve quiz flexibility.
-Users can skip questions and return to them later, or clear their selected answer if they change their mind.

 ## Deployment